HenryMaguire/TLS-code/README.md

 - Check in the Notes/Images folder for default plots of dynamics and spectra, or alternatively use the data files in DATA to plot your own.

 # Bugs
+- Exact solution does not work
 - In driving_liouv the nrwa Liouvillian does not work.
-I think it won't converge for a flat spectrum.
 - It seems like when you have a small RC frequency the coherences diverge and the dynamics exhibit weird revivals and chaos.

 # To do: